-Our experienced multidisciplinary team of clinicians provide a range of therapeutic interventions based on an individual formulation of presenting difficulties.
-Our clinicians draw on a range of therapeutic models including but not limited to:-
+Our experienced multidisciplinary team of clinicians provide a range of therapeutic interventions based on an individual formulation of presenting difficulties and draw on a range of therapeutic models including but not limited to:

-o Cognitive Behavioural Therapy (CBT) – a number of the members of our team have specialised qualifications in CBT and are accredited as CBT therapists in addition to their core profession ;
+A number of the members of our team have specialised qualifications in CBT and are accredited as CBT therapists in addition to their core profession.

 This is usually a short-term, structured therapy, whereby client and therapist work collaboratively to change difficult feelings and behaviours, by changing underlying thought patterns.
 In some cases, it can be used for longer-term work.
 CBT has a strong evidence-base, and is recommended by NICE (National Institute for Health and Clinical Excellence) as the treatment of choice for a wide range of difficulties.

 This is a therapy focused on alleviating symptoms and distress that result from traumatic or disturbing life experiences.
 Sometimes there are blocks in the system of processing life experiences, and EMDR uses eye movements and related techniques to unblock the memories and allow them to be processed.
-EMDR has a sound and growing evidence base for a variety of difficulties and is recommended by NICE and the World Health Organisation for treatment of post-trauma symptoms.
+EMDR has a sound and growing evidence base for a variety of difficulties and is recommended by NICE (paras 1.6.18 - 1.6.20 in particular) and the World Health Organisation for treatment of post-trauma symptoms.

 Family and systemic psychotherapy